-To create a Move, we need to select 1 or more planning entities and/or planning values to move.
+To create a Move, a MoveSelector needs to select 1 or more planning entities and/or planning values to move.
 Just like MoveSelectors, EntitySelectors and ValueSelectors need to support a similar feature set (such as scalable just-in-time selection).
-Therefor, they implement a common interface selector and they are configured similarly.
+Therefore, they all implement a common interface Selector and they are configured similarly.